ethereumjs/ethereumjs-monorepo/packages/blockchain/README.md

 ## Introduction

+The `Blockchain` package represents an Ethereum-compatible blockchain storing a sequential chain of [@ethereumjs/block](../block) blocks and holding information about the current canonical head block as well as the context the chain is operating in (e.g. the hardfork rules the current head block adheres to).

+New blocks can be added to the blockchain.
+Validation ensures that the block format adheres to the given chain rules (with the `Blockchain.validateBlock()` function) and consensus rules (`Blockchain.consensus.validateConsensus()`).

+The library also supports reorg scenarios e.g. by allowing to add a new block with `Blockchain.putBlock()` which follows a different canonical path to the head than given by the current canonical head block.

+## Example

 The following is an example to iterate through an existing Geth DB (needs `level` to be installed separately).

 This module performs write operations.
 Making a backup of your data before trying it is recommended.
 Otherwise, you can end up with a compromised DB state.